 Hops, the flowers of the Humulus lupulus plant, serve a dual purpose in beer production.
 They add bitterness, flavor, and aroma to the brew while also acting as a natural preservative.
 Hops contain essential oils and acids that balance the sweetness of the malt and contribute to the overall complexity of the beer.

 Yeast is the magical microorganism responsible for fermentation.
-There are two main types of yeast used in brewing: yeast and yeast.
+There are two main types of yeast used in brewing: ale yeast and lager yeast.
 Ale yeast, also known as Saccharomyces cerevisiae, ferments at warmer temperatures and produces fruity and estery flavors.
 On the other hand, lager yeast, or Saccharomyces pastorianus, ferments at colder temperatures and imparts a cleaner and crisper taste to the beer.
-Yeast consumes the sugars from the malt and converts them into and carbon dioxide, resulting in the characteristic effervescence of beer.
+Yeast consumes the sugars from the malt and converts them into alcohol and carbon dioxide, resulting in the characteristic effervescence of beer.

 Now that we have covered the basic ingredients, let's explore the brewing process itself.
 Beer production begins with the mashing process, where crushed malt is mixed with hot water to extract sugars and enzymes.
 This mixture, known as the mash, is held at specific temperatures to activate enzymes that break down starches into fermentable sugars.